0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 ### SID history enabled
+- This is fine but why can't we access all resources just like Intra forest?
+- SID Filtering is the answer.
+It filters high privilege SIDs from the SIDHistory of a TGT crossing forest boundary.
+This means we cannot just go ahead and access resources in the trusting forest as an Enterprise Admin.
 - If a external trust has SID history enabled.
 It is possible to inject a SIDHistory for RID => 1000 (higher then 1000) to access resources accessible to that identity or group in the target trusting forest.
 Needs to be user created!
+- This means, if we have an external trust (or a forest trust with SID history enabled /enablesidhistory:yes), we can inject a SIDHistory for RID > 1000 to access resources accessible to that identity or group in the target trusting forest.

 #### Enumerate if SIDFilteringForestAware is enabled
 - Run on the DC.